-The Trust expects that senior managers, directors and staff will lead by example in ensuring adherence to legal requirements, contract procedure rules, financial procedure rules, codes of conduct and best practice.
+The Trust expects that Senior Managers, Trustees and staff will lead by example in ensuring adherence to legal requirements, contract procedure rules, financial procedure rules, codes of conduct and best practice.

 Senior Management are expected to deal swiftly and firmly with those who defraud the Trust or who are corrupt.
 They will be robust in dealing with financial malpractice.